 - I’d like to make sure my investments pay off not just for myself and my wife, but for our children and grandchildren.
 What’s the best approach?

-Life is moving fast — we sold our condo in the South End and just bought a great house in the suburbs (admittedly we are still getting used to the lack of decent takeout and the long commute!).
-We have two young children, and we are both trying to balance our daily work and childcare schedules.
-We’re pretty tired — and know we should be thinking about investments and the smartest way to manage both saving and paying down the student loans we still have — while being able to get away once in a while.
-We like our jobs and are lucky to have great salaries — but we just don’t have time to think much about investing, saving for college, getting out of debt and saving for retirement.
+Life is moving fast — we have two young children, and we are both trying to find a better balance.
+We’re tired, and know we should be thinking about investments and paying down the student loans we still have.
+We like our jobs — but we just don’t have time to think much about investing, saving for college, getting out of debt and saving for retirement.

 - Can we afford to have one of us stay home?